percona/pxb-docs/docs/index.md

 !!! warning "End of life alert"

-    Percona XtraBackup 2.4 has reached End of Life (EOL).
-The core documentation is now read-only and is no longer updated with new features, enhancements, or bug fixes.
+    Percona XtraBackup 2.4 has reached end of life.
+This documentation is now read-only and will no longer be updated.
+Release notes for Post-EOL builds will continue to be published as they become available.

 !!! note ""